-Linear Variable Displacement Transformer (LVDT) sensors from Stellar Technology are used worldwide in the gaging and monitoring of assembly processes, valve position, resistance weld stroke, oil & well drilling equipment, mining equipment and pavement studies.
+Linear Variable Displacement Transformer (LVDT) sensors from Stellar Technology are used worldwide in the gauging and monitoring of assembly processes, valve position, resistance weld stroke, oil & well drilling equipment, mining equipment and pavement studies.
 Take a look at all of our LVDT options below and find the displacement sensor to meet your needs.

 Complement Your LVDT Transducer